scidsg/hushline-docs/src/prereqs/vps.md

 <img src="../img/31-create-droplet.png">

-After a minute or two your Droplet should be ready.
-The "Resources" tab should be visible, and just below you'll see the IP address for your Droplet.
+After a minute or two, your Droplet should be ready.
+The "Resources" tab should be visible, and just below, you'll see the IP address for your Droplet.

 <img src="../img/32-droplet.png">